Get your free and exclusive +30-page Authentication Analytics Whitepaper

 The complete attestation response structure:

-{ "authenticatorAttachment": "platform", "id": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "rawId": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "response": { "attestationObject": "o2NmbXRmcGFja2VkZ2F0dFN0bXSiY2FsZyZjc2lnWEcwRQIgJqZ34SrRZDef5wwv9HivRVeBV1TbtXdSf02ZPlrFny4CIQDDp3nuUZc8iSlfjMd1U5ahTY6eFRIOn7a7H9SBg5Q-TWhhdXRoRGF0YVikPpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "clientDataJSON": "eyJ0eXBlIjoid2ViYXV0aG4uY3JlYXRlIiwiY2hhbGxlbmdlIjoiVlFHME1EQkVFVEg4Q3NaZGd6ZVh5Wno4VGwwaGU0OWNKMENfYjlJQ3RGdyIsIm9yaWdpbiI6Imh0dHBzOi8vd3d3LnBhc3NrZXlzLWRlYnVnZ2VyLmlvIiwiY3Jvc3NPcmlnaW4iOmZhbHNlfQ", "transports": [ "internal" ], "authenticatorData": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "publicKey": "MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEG-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NIcd6tcm5PPGcy1WCFuUM_XRQD5X06FIZYNGzKgt9TrIQ", "publicKeyAlgorithm": -7 }, "type": "public-key", "clientExtensionResults": {} }
+{ "authenticatorAttachment": "platform", "id": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "rawId": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk", "response": { "attestationObject": "o2NmbXRmcGFja2VkZ2F0dFN0bXSiY2FsZyZjc2lnWEcwRQIgJqZ34SrRZDef5wwv9HivRVeBV1TbtXdSf02ZPlrFny4CIQDDp3nuUZc8iSlfjMd1U5ahTY6eFRIOn7a7H9SBg5Q-TWhhdXRoRGF0YVikPpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "clientDataJSON": "eyJ0eXBlIjoid2ViYXV0aG4uY3JlYXRlIiwiY2hhbGxlbmdlIjoiVlFHME1EQkVFVEg4Q3NaZGd6ZVh5Wno4VGwwaGU0OWNKMENfYjlJQ3RGdyIsIm9yaWdpbiI6Imh0dHBzOi8vd3d3LnBhc3NrZXlzLWRlYnVnZ2VyLmlvIiwiY3Jvc3NPcmlnaW4iOmZhbHNlfQ", "transports": ["internal"], "authenticatorData": "PpZrl-Wqt-OFfBpyy2SraN1m7LT0GZORwGA7-6ujYkNFAAAAAMNZbku1oUftuXkLQng2jR4AIN1nWaaRMy-GpIuzea2A2ZDeADHm1cUCiggsOfja-PCppQECAyYgASFYIBvmw3MGkihD6xtMJGHGuVppqiyIBAwTceS3IZv7PtDSIlggHHerXJuTzxnMtVghblDP10UA-V9OhSGWDRsyoLfU6yE", "publicKey": "MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEG-bDcwaSKEPrG0wkYca5WmmqLIgEDBNx5Lchm_s-0NIcd6tcm5PPGcy1WCFuUM_XRQD5X06FIZYNGzKgt9TrIQ", "publicKeyAlgorithm": -7 }, "type": "public-key", "clientExtensionResults": {} }

 Key fields from the attestation response:

-Authenticator Attachment: "authenticatorAttachment": "platform" indicates the passkey uses a platform authenticator (device-bound), not a cross-platform authenticator.
+Authenticator Attachment: "authenticatorAttachment": "platform" indicates the passkey uses a platform authenticator (built-in).
+Whether it’s device-bound or synced depends on the passkey provider and backup flags.

 Credential ID: "id": "3WdZppEzL4aki7N5rYDZkN4AMebVxQKKCCw5-Nr48Kk" uniquely identifies this passkey but provides no link to external credential stores.